trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

    `--SEARCH e USING COVERING INDEX idx_extent_digest (digest=?)
 ```

 The first plan is more complicated.
-One of it's problems is the use of
+One of its problems is the use of
 `SCAN` (full table scan) in `CO-ROUTINE nondupe_extents`.
 As I understand
 the output here full `extents` table scan is performed at least once for
 this whole query.
 Reading the second plan is easy: all searches use existing indexes in
 the tables.
 We fetch all extents for the `inode` and then leave only
 those that match a subquery.
 Subquery also uses only index lookup.

 Now the whole non-incremental `duperemove` run on my `300GB` dataset
 takes 9 minutes.
 And in incremental mode it takes about 4 minutes.
 Yay!

 ## Parting words